ArctosDB/documentation-wiki/_how_to/How-to-Invite-an-Operator.markdown

 ---
 # How to Invite a New User

-Help and a list of collection roles may be found at http://arctosdb.org/how-to/users/

 In Arctos parlance, Operators are users who can manipulate data in Arctos; they must be both users and agents before they may become an Operator.
 The following steps are needed to create a new operator or user: